PLEASE UNDERSTAND, OUR RESPONSIBILITY DOES NOT END WHEN YOU LEAVE HERE WITH YOUR PUPPY. OUR PHONE NUMBERS AND EMAIL ADDRESSES ARE ON OUR WEBSITE AND

 FEEDING SCHEDULE GUIDELINES

-FEED 1/3 TO 1/4 CUP ROYAL CANIN PUPPY KIBBLE 3 TIMES A DAY UNTIL THE PUPPY IS 4 MONTHS OF AGE.
+FEED 1/3 TO 1/4 CUP FROMM PUPPY KIBBLE 3 TIMES A DAY UNTIL THE PUPPY IS 4 MONTHS OF AGE.

-THEN CHANGE TO 2/3 CUP ROYAL CANIN PUPPY KIBBLE TWO TIMES A DAY UNTIL PUPPY IS ONE YEAR OLD.
+THEN CHANGE TO 2/3 CUP FROMM PUPPY KIBBLE TWO TIMES A DAY UNTIL PUPPY IS ONE YEAR OLD.

 FEEDING TIME SCHEDULE TIME GUIDELINES